-The PoMs do not, in general, include specific adaptation measures, beyond the scope of DMPs or research and studies to be carried out, though some exceptions might be mentioned (e.g. ES017's project on impacts and adaptation; ES091 mentions that water consumption will increase due to irrigation of vineyards).
+The PoMs do not, in general, include specific adaptation measures, beyond the scope of DMPs or research and studies to be carried out, though some exceptions might be mentioned (e.g. ES017's project on impacts and adaptation; ES091 mentions that water consumption will increase due to irrigation of vineyards; ES122 regarding future flood risks - not yet budgeted and pending the approval of the FRMP).
 No climate check has been carried out for the RBMPs beyond the analysis of water balances and their match with climate change predictions.
 Note that not all plans refer clearly to the outcomes of this analysis.

-14 RECOMMENDATIONS
+RECOMMENDATIONS